tamberg/zeigli/README.md

-# Hyperlocal  Search and Discovery for Physical Environments
+# Hylosedipe - Hyperlocal  Search and Discovery for Physical Environments
 TODO